 - Realize that life is not a competition.
 Run your own race.
 Don’t get caught up in comparing your successes to your siblings, friends, or co-workers.
 We each have different skills, circumstances, and goals.

 Follow these timely tips and you’ll achieve something much greater than “status”.
 You’ll enjoy a greater quality of life, and better mental and physical health.
 And that’s something truly worth boasting about.

 (Image courtesy of woodleywonderworks under a Creative Commons Attribution 2.0 Generic license.)

 Popular search terms for this article:

-how to be an overachiever, overachiever stress, being an overachiever, overachiever personality, overachiever at work, how to stop being an overachiever, overachiever symptoms, characteristics of an overachiever, signs of an overachiever, overachiever syndrome
+how to be an overachiever, being an overachiever, overachiever stress, overachiever personality, how to stop being an overachiever, overachiever at work, overachiever symptoms, characteristics of an overachiever, signs of an overachiever, overachiever syndrome symptoms